shaochen1850/w/README.md

+## About
-This project is for saving webpages bddx will create.
+This project is for holding webpages, e.g resume, activity, more.